mojtaba33/laravello/README.md

     php artisan serve

-You can now access the server at **http://127.0.0.1:8000** and You can register and use it.
+You can now access the server at **http://localhost:8000** and You can sign-up to it and use it.